jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 [JAVMovieScraper](https://github.com/DoctorD1501/JAVMovieScraper) - Scrape multiple JAV databases (or western) and rename/categorize and write metadata

 [Rename-JAV-files-javlibrary](https://github.com/jvlflame/Rename-JAV-files-javlibrary) - Use regex checks to rename JAV files to their ID format.
 No web scraping involved.

-## Disclaimer
-This script is provided “as is” and the creator is not liable for anything that happens as a result of the use of it.

-This being said, if you experience any issues with it, feel free to ask for help.

 ## To do